leonardocerliani/TC_projects/Cohort_Retention_Churn/README.md

 ## Designing the query
 A simple way of conceiving the query is by:
 1. First calculating the size of each cohort and storing it into a CTE.
-2. In another CTE we will store the churns per week in each cohort.
-Crucially, this is just the count of the non-null elements in the `subscription_end` column
+2. In another CTE we will store the churns per week in each cohort. **Crucially, the number of churns is just the count of the non-null elements in the `subscription_end` column**
 3. At this point, we can simply calculate the cumulative sum of churn across weeks using a window function,
 4. Finally, we subtract the cumulative sum of churns per cohort/week from the cohort size to get the retention (or retention rate).